HeardLibrary/learning-github/Workshop I-III Handouts/Workshop-GitHubIntermediate.md

 ![Imgur](http://i.imgur.com/Bi0jTS8.png)

-We've been able to make edits to our files in the web version of GitHub, but that can get tricky.
-Installing the GitHub desktop client gives us more flexibility in how we can interact with the documents and files within our repository.

-Download GitHub Desktop (available for MAC and PC), and login to your GitHub account in the desktop client.  [https://desktop.github.com/](https://desktop.github.com/)

-Now that you've successfully installed GitHub Desktop and forked the Learning-GitHub repository, it's time to get to work.
 Currently your fork of the Learning-GitHub repository only exists in the GitHub web client, but we need to clone it to your computer.

 * Navigate to your fork of the Learning-GitHub repository.
 Click on the green **Clone or download** button on the right side of the screen and click open in desktop.